Fuzyal234/StockTrading-Portfolio/README.md

 # Stock Trading Portfolio

 A modern web application for managing and tracking your stock trading portfolio.
-Built with Next.js, Fastify, and Prisma.

 ## Features